Tactitocalon/eso-lrpe/README.md

 ---

 ### about
-ESO-LRPE is an experimental addon that adds profile support to Elder Scrolls Online for roleplaying, so you can describe in detail how lithe and curvy your Bosmer waifu character is.
+eso-lrpe is an experimental addon that adds profile support to Elder Scrolls Online for roleplaying, so you can describe in detail how lithe and curvy your Bosmer waifu character is.

+If you're familiar with World of Warcraft roleplaying profile addons, I'm trying to recreate something like that.
+The problem with Elder Scrolls Online (and the reason why there is no profile addon so far) is that it's almost impossible to transmit information to other players ingame.

+eso-lrpe gets around this by using a centralized database that stores all profiles.
+You run a tool every day before you play ESO to download all the latest profiles.

 ---